Recycled Water Quality

 Chloride, Sodium, Calcium, and Magnesium, are all found in your water.
 They are present in different types of salts and make up a portion of the TDS total count.

-Water hardness, calcium chloride (CACO3) is present in water that is imported from the Colorado River.
+Water hardness, measured as equivalents of calcium carbonate (CaCO3), is present in water that is imported from the Colorado River.
 It is part of the limestone that came from the Colorado River gorge.
 Hardness shows up on your dishes as water spots.
 The amount of hardness found in recycled water can be less than the amount of hardness found in drinking water.

 Alkalinity, HCO3, is the opposite of acidity.
 The alkalinity or acidity of water is measured by testing the pH of the water.
 A pH reading of 7.0 is considered to be neutral, a lower pH reading indicates a more acidic environment and a higher pH indicates an environment which is alkaline.
 Human stomach acid has a pH of about 4, baking soda a pH of about 10.